tsmanner/terrasa-private/Organizations/KanchayOrder/Lightcraft.md

 ### **Shield**
 Trait ideas
-- When a ranged weapon attack is made against a creature other than you, within 15' of you, you can use your reaction and expend one charge to cause a ray of light to intercept the missile, destroying it before it hits it's target.
+- When a ranged weapon attack is made against a creature other than you, within 15' of you, you can use your reaction and expend one charge to fire a ray of light to intercept it.
+Make a ranged spell attack against the missile, if your attack roll is the same or higher than the attacker's, the ray of light destroys it before it hits it's target.

 ## Cloak